- Cardiac tamponade is a life-threatening condition that requires prompt recognition and management.

-- Although not typically needed for diagnosis right heart cath (RHC) may be helpful or add additional information support when the diagnosis is uncertain.
+- Although not typically needed for diagnosis, right heart catheterization (RHC) may be helpful or add additional information support when the diagnosis is uncertain.

 - The classic finding in RHC is the equalization of diastolic pressures between cardiac chambers.

-- In addition, ventricular interdependence may be seen (Increase in right sided pressures results in a decrease in left sided pressures).
+- In addition, ventricular interdependence may be seen as an increase in right sided pressures results in a decrease in left-sided pressures.
 Remember the physiology!

 - Definitive management if pericardiocentesis or surgical intervention/pericardial window.

 - Post-cardiac surgery related tamponade requires immediate consultation with cardiac surgery and typically surgical exploration.

 - Fluids may be helpful to temporize hemodynamics by increasing preload.

 - Pressors can be added to hypotensive patients to stabilize while awaiting definitive management.

 - Please see our module on pericardiocentesis: https://www.cardioguide.ca/pericardiocentesis/

 - Authors: Dr. Daniel Durocher (MD, FRCPC, Cardiologist, ICU Fellow)